GSMA-CPAS/BWRP-blockchain-adapter/api/doc/Apis/ContractApi.md

 <a name="verifySignatures"></a>
 # **verifySignatures**
-> String verifySignatures(referenceID, creator, signer)
+> Object verifySignatures(referenceID, creator, signer)